The copyediting step 2 is the final chance for the author to make any language or data changes.

-If discretionary correction requests are made at the proofreading step, which are not the journals' / typesetters' responsibility but should have been raised during the copyediting and refcheck process, we may reject making these changes but give the author the option to pay for these additional changes for $150 for the first 15 corrections, and $10 for each additional change.
-Please contact firstname.lastname@example.org if you wish this option.
+If discretionary correction requests are made at the proofreading step, which are not the journals' / typesetters' responsibility but should have been raised during the copyediting and refcheck process, we may reject making these changes but give the author the option to pay an additional charge of $190 to make more than 20 corrections.
+Please contact email@example.com if you wish this option.

 - What are the steps during copyediting?

 - What should the author do when proofreading the final galleys?